chudur-budur/tpu/README-NOD.md

 pip3 install tensorflow-gpu==1.15  # GPU
 ```

-**Please note: we didn't run any models from this code-base on GPU.

 * For Cloud TPU / TPU Pods training, make sure Tensorflow 1.15+ is pre-installed in your Google Cloud VM.